itzaRinna/landingCafeShop/README.md

 Enjoy your coffee and coding!
 ```

-This version of the `README.md` assumes you are using plain Sass for compiling your styles and provides instructions accordingly.
+This version corrects the project structure formatting and maintains the rest of the content accurately.